Selyuu/codenogo.io/README.md

 ## API

-Created an API with Heroku Deployment to retrieve data for this app - API github can be found here [Selyuu/funky-API](https://github.com/selyuu/funky-API "Github/funky-API")
+Created an API with Heroku Deployment to retrieve data for this app - `GET` to `https://funky-js.herokuapp.com/api/code`.

+API github can be found here [Selyuu/funky-API](https://github.com/selyuu/funky-API "Github/funky-API")

 ## Examples